genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 ```
 Now we get `[ "test", "trades", "users"]` as the output, because to load `layoutConfigTwo` we now need all three of those registered panes.

-Consider now where the user refreshes the page so are back to the original state of the layout with just the two elements added but we then try and load `layoutConfigTwo`:
+Consider now where the user refreshes the page to go back to the original state of the layout with just the two elements added, but then tries to load:

+`layoutConfigTwo`:
 ```javascript
 // User has refreshed page